Nebraska Bar Exam Information

 |On-Motion Application Fee:||$950|

-The Nebraska State Bar Exam is currently scheduled to take place on Tuesday, July 28, and Wednesday, July 29, 2020.
-However, the exam may be postponed due to the COVID-19 pandemic.
+The Nebraska State Bar Exam is currently scheduled to take place on Tuesday, Feb 21st, and Wednesday, Feb 22nd, 2023.
 Visit the Supreme Court of Nebraska website for updated information.

 Where is the Nebraska Bar Exam Located?